 Examinations in Year 1 and Year 2: The timing and number of assessments for all courses is monitored and approved by the Curriculum Committee.
-All assessments are listed in the course syllabus at the beginning of each course.
-At the beginning of each course, the course directors describe the manner in which students will be assessed.
-The OME will make a schedule of major examination dates and times.
-The frequency of assessments must be sufficient such that faculty and students have a sense of progress towards the required outcomes.
 Any numeric internal exam grade will be rounded to a whole number (up from 0.5 or above, otherwise rounding down).